sunkencity999/aiphishingdetector/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+### Running Tests

+To run the unit tests:

+1. Open `tests/test-runner.html` in a browser, or
+2. Run `node tests/run-tests.js` from the command line

+All tests should pass before submitting any changes.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.